SolaceLabs/solace-integration-guides/docs/_guides/apamajms.md

 #### Creating a Message VPN

-This section outlines how to create a message-VPN called “apama” on the Solace Message Router with authentication disabled and 2GB of message spool quota for Guaranteed Messaging.
+This section outlines how to create a message-VPN called "apama" on the Solace Message Router with authentication disabled and 2GB of message spool quota for Guaranteed Messaging.
 This message-VPN name is required in the Apama configuration when connecting to the Solace message router.
 In practice appropriate values for authentication, message spool and other message-VPN properties should be chosen depending on the end application’s use case.

 ```
 (config)# create message-vpn apama